lehins/tutorials/Haskell/QuickCheck/quickcheck.md

   p > 2 && q > 2 && isPrime p && isPrime q ==> even (p + q)
 ```

-As you can imagine it is not too oftent that a random number will be prime, thus
+As you can imagine it is not too often that a random number will be prime, this
-affecting the quality of a test:
+certainly will affect the quality of this test:

 ```haskell
 λ> quickCheck prop_PrimeSum_v1
 *** Gave up!
 Passed only 26 tests.
 ```

-We can see that it only found 26 satisfiable tests, but how bad it actually is?
+We can see that it only found 26 satisfiable tests out of a 1000 generated,
-An quick way to check the values accepted by a test is to classify them somehow:
+that's bad, but how bad passed test actually are?
+A quick way to check the values
+accepted by a test is to classify them somehow:

 ```haskell
 prop_PrimeSum_v1' :: Int -> Int -> Property